 Keto/Low Carb Challenge

-Recently, our first Keto/Low Carb Challenge was featured in Women’s Health Magazine online.
-I was so surprised that we were included in such an incredible group of Keto Challenges.
-Hundreds joined us back in April and took charge of their health and experienced fantastic results.
-We supported, encouraged, and cheered each other along the way, and many have continued to see results long after that first challenge ended.
-After feedback from so many of you and with the holidays quickly approaching I thought it would be beneficial to launch another Keto/Low Carb 30-Day Challenge.
-I have found that focused challenges are such a great way to get my butt in gear personally.
+Last year, I was so surprised to discover that our very first Keto/Low Carb Challenge was featured in Women’s Health Magazine online.
+Hundreds joined us during that first 30-day challenge and took charge of their health and experienced fantastic results.
+We supported, encouraged, and cheered each other along the way.
+After feedback from so many of you, now that the holidays are over I am launching another Keto/Low Carb 30-Day Challenge Group on Monday, January 14th.
 When I am challenged and set specific goals, I tend to work harder, and I hope you will too.
-Couple a challenge with group encouragement and you have a recipe for success!
+Couple a challenge with group encouragement and support and you have a recipe for success!

 How the Keto/Low Carb Challenge Will Work